 But the irony is that while the fear of immigration was the strongest card the Leave campaign played, London absorbs more economic migrants than anywhere else.
 About a third of all EU migrants to the UK live in the city.
 According to Oxford's Migration Observatory, London has around 3 million foreign born citizens representing some 39% of the population of inner-London.
 What is more London has enjoyed historically low unemployment, record high employment and can boast a productivity that is 42% higher than the UK average; all driven to a significant degree by the dominant financial services industry based around the City.
 Britain relies on London’s economy and the capital represents the economic interests of Britain.
 London is faced with particular risks from Brexit - in terms of its economy and social vibrancy - and this partly explains both why Londoners voted Remain and indifference elsewhere in the country.

 London is economically more important than any other part of Britain, including the devolved regions of Scotland and Wales which enjoy much greater political control (perhaps one outcome of any Brexit would be to give devolved assemblies the responsibilities currently exercised at EU level).
 Just consider that if London gained the independence that some want for Scotland, it would be the sixth biggest economy in Europe.
 Within the EU it is the financial capital and a leading centre in the world.
 That is why early indicators are worrying including the July 2016 Lloyds Bank Purchasing Managers Index which found that following the vote London businesses were hit harder than any other region with employment falling for the first time in 38 months.

-London is at risk from Brexit - in terms of its economy and social vibrancy - and this partly explains both why Londoners voted Remain and indifference elsewhere in the country.

 It is therefore the economic interests of London which should now be paramount in the negotiations about Britain's relationship with the EU.
 Those interests surely include securing access to the single market.
 But at the same time the emotive issue of free movement must be addressed politically.
 Squaring that circle (or 'pie in the sky' as one French Minister put it) is the biggest challenge for Theresa May's new government.
 London's premiere financial services industry requires access to the single market to survive.
 This explains why the ‘London Visa’ is one idea being floated by the London Chamber of Commerce.
 TheCityUK, which speaks for the Square Mile has already prioritised what it calls 'mechanisms approximating single market passporting' but highlighted a range of other risks.
 Already the London Stock Exchange has seen a 60% fall in new issuance since the financial crisis at a time when its US counterparts have seen increased activity.

 The referendum is a further blow to this business.
 And it is business which is vital to the UK economy.
 Financial services account for 10% of GDP (the highest in the G7) while the Centre for Cities calculated that London as a whole, with its technology industries, legal services and education, contributes 30% of UK tax revenues (the same as the next 37 UK cities combined).
 It shows that income tax revenue from London over the decade to 2015 increased by 35% (Manchester by contrast increased just 1%) and this means that any slowdown in the London economy has implications for the country as a whole.
 Whatever the disdain of the rest of Britain to its capital and the people who live and work there, the UK is heavily reliant on its economy.